nickserv/danamccurdy.com/_posts/2017-10-02-momentary-angels.md

 Love is cherishing
 our momentary angels,
-the gifts of each moment,
+our gifts in each moment,
 without demanding more.